-All applications for development variance permits, other than for a Minor Development Variance Permit, will be substantially processed as outlined below.
+All applications for development variance permits, other than for a Minor Development Variance Permit, will be submitted in accordance with this Bylaw will be substantially processed as outlined below.
 The information is meant as a general guide to the processing procedure and is not regarded as the right to development approval if the steps indicated are followed.